30mfmlogo

 Special session

-A special themed session is being organised for Friday 26th May by members of the organising committee and the advisory board.
-This will feature invited speakers and will allow for open discussion, when contributions from the audience will be very welcome.
+A special themed session has been organised for Friday 26th May by members of the organising committee and the advisory board.
+This will feature invited speakers and will also allow for open discussion, when contributions from the audience will be very welcome.

 Is there a prosodic hierarchy, and if so, what does it consist of?